Mruzik1/Image-Recognition/README.md

 - `training_dataset_size` *= 92%*

 ### Additional info
-The CNN was learning to recognize weather by different photos.
+The CNN was learning to recognize weather from different photos.
 There were 6 weather classes: *dew, glaze, hail, rain, sandstorm, snow*.
-You can check them all in the "./data" folder.
+You can check them all out in the "./data" folder.

 ### Results
 <img src="./report/cnn_2.png" width='1300px'/>